 The not-so-short answer

 There are a few factors that determine how deep to route a neck pocket.
 The two most important are neck attachment type and the style of bridge you’re using.
-Let’s look at these a little more closely before we discuss how to calculate the neck pocket depth.
+Instead of just memorizing the Tele neck pocket dimensions, let’s look at these factors more closely and learn how to calculate the neck pocket depth for any guitar.

 Neck pockets for bolt-on necks